 In connection with a legacy CMBS, the New York Fed will review existing market prices and reject a TALF loan request that does not reflect then-prevailing market prices, and reserves the right to reject a TALF loan request if the requested loan amount is greater than a stress valuation.
-In any case, the TALF loan amount for a legacy CMBS will not exceed the lesser of the purchase price on the borrower's trade date or the market price as of the subscription date, less the base dollar haircut (from par), as determined under the provisions described above.
+In any case, the TALF loan amount for a legacy CMBS will not exceed the lesser of the dollar purchase price on the borrower's trade date, the market price as of the subscription date, or a value based on the New York Fed's risk assessment, less the base dollar haircut (from par), as determined under the provisions described above.
 Furthermore, a borrower must settle its purchase of a legacy CMBS on or before the subscription date for a TALF loan to be secured by such CMBS.
 The borrower must also represent that the transaction took place on an arm's-length basis.